This article is part of a larger series on Business Banking.

 - Original or certified copies of your business documents

-- Two forms of personal identification, and one must be a government-issued ID
+- Two forms of personal identification; one must be a government-issued ID

-- Authorization for Information and Certificate of Authority (PDF) includes business and individual information and authorizes the bank to check your credit.
+- Authorization for Information and Certificate of Authority form: Includes business and individual information and authorizes the bank to check your credit.

-- Certification Regarding Beneficial Owners of Legal Entity Customers (PDF) certifies the beneficial owners for business customers operating as a legal entity.
-This form isn’t required for sole proprietorships.
+- Certification Regarding Beneficial Owners of Legal Entity Customers form: Certifies that the beneficial owners for business customers are operating as a legal entity.

-Before account opening, check our guide to opening a business bank account for a free checklist of required documents.
+Before opening an account, check our guide on how to open a business bank account for a free checklist of documents banks typically require.